Guidelines For Wilmington Library Meeting Room Rentals

 Can refreshments and food be served?

 Light refreshments may be served in the meeting rooms which include: juice, coffee, soda and water.
 Snacks and light meals such as hors d’oeurves may be served.
-No heating equipment, hot plates or electrical appliances may be used in any of the meeting rooms or kitchen.
-Kitchen facilities are available in the duPont and Broom meeting rooms.
+No heating equipment, hot plates or electrical appliances may be used in any of the meeting rooms or kitchenette.
+A kitchenette facility is are available for a $25.00 fee.
 All food and drink must be prepared in advance.
-The kitchen is not equipped with utensils or preparation type equipment (e.g. coffee makers, blenders, stove, microwave, etc).
+The kitchenette is not equipped with utensils or preparation type equipment (e.g. coffee makers, blenders, stove, microwave, etc).

 A refrigerator is available for meeting room use and must be emptied upon vacating the room.
 All supplies for refreshments and food must be supplied by groups and/or organizations using the meeting room.
 Alcoholic beverages may not be served in the library unless you have valid a liquor license.